urmeo/retinonorm/README.md

 <tr><td>ring</td><td>17</td><td>4</td><td>eccentricity block, overlap-pruned</td><td>0.600</td></tr>
 </table>

-A bar sweep at `d` and at `d + 180°` are **bit-identical** — the projection negates and the offsets are symmetric.
+A bar sweep at `d` and its return at `d + 180°` carry **the same frames in reverse order**: the bar's position is `x cos θ + y sin θ`, which negates at `d + 180°`, while the travel offsets run symmetrically from `−radius` to `+radius`.
+So frame `k` of `d` is bit-identical to frame `n_steps − 1 − k` of `d + 180°`.
 Grouping by direction put those copies in different folds, so every held-out frame appeared verbatim in training.
-Grouping by *axis* fixes it; ring and wedge additionally drop the frames that still overlap a training frame above `max_fold_similarity = 0.75`, which lives in the config and therefore in the run digest.
+Grouping by *axis* fixes it.
+On top of that, **every** design drops any frame whose cosine overlap with a frame in another group exceeds `max_fold_similarity = 0.75`, which lives in the config and therefore in the run digest.
+In this configuration only ring actually loses frames — 20 laid out, 17 kept; bar and wedge already sit under the threshold.

 ---